jbx-protocol/juice-docs/docs/v4/learn/updates.md

 Proposal to deploy `JBOmniController` which serves as both a project's controllers as well as an omnichain deployer.

-Currently, in order to update an omnichain project, a user must give the [`JBOmnichainDeployer`](/docs/v4/api/omnichain-deployers/JBOmnichainDeployer.md) permission on each chain, without the ability to aggregate as a relayr transaction.
+Currently, in order to update an omnichain project, a user must give the [`JBOmnichainDeployer`](/docs/v4/api/omnichain-deployers/JBOmnichainDeployer.md) permission on each chain, without the ability to aggregate as a [Relayr](/docs/v4/learn/glossary/relayr.md) transaction.
 This is not a fun UX.

 We can fork and make a few updates to the [`JBController`](/docs/v4/api/core/JBController.md) in order to allow omnichain projects to queue rulesets from it directly.
 This will make updating omnichain projects one call to [Relayr](/docs/v4/learn/glossary/relayr.md).
 We will add a `launchOmnichainProjectFor` function to it.
+This `JBOmniController` will be aware of [Suckers](/docs/v4/learn/glossary/suckers.md), whereas the current `JBController` is not.

 Once deployed, web clients should use the new `JBOmniController` to deploy projects going forward, and consider giving users on the current controller an option to migrate to it.